English Learners (EL)

-Ames Community School District strives to prepare English Learners who are socially and academically confident, bicultural, and multilingual through welcoming and engaging students and their families in the educational process.
+The Ames Community School District strives to prepare English Learners who are socially and academically confident, bicultural, and multilingual through welcoming and engaging students and their families in the educational process.

-Increase the percentage of ELs making growth on at least one subtest of the annual English language proficiency assessment.
+- Increase the percentage of ELs making growth on at least one subtest of the annual English language proficiency assessment.

 Elementary English Language Learners may experience one of or a combination of the following models:

 - Students spend most of the school day in a regular classroom, but are pulled out for a portion of each day to receive instruction in English as a second language.

-Ames Community School
+Ames Middle School